 Step 2: Setup DB Connections and crontab

-- Add connection information to app/etc/env.php file of Magento 2 installation under connection name "bim_dwh" (similar to "default").
+- Add connection information for the new empty database to app/etc/env.php file of Magento 2 installation under connection name "bim_dwh".
 On Magento 1 the connection information should be added to app/etc/local.xml file.

 - Add connection information for reading data of Magento.
 Please, copy "default" configuration and add it as "bim_data_export".